 Heïdi is a Glaciologist set out to complete the first ever carbon-neutral science expedition in the Arctic, in April 2021.
-Together with five other climate scientists, she collected invaluable information on micro-particles, which could be a key in stopping glaciers from further melting and sea levels from rising.
+Together with five other climate scientists, she collected invaluable information on micro-particles.
+This could be a key in stopping glaciers from further melting and sea levels from rising.
 Heïdi advises governments all over the world on questions regarding glaciers and climate change and is also researching tropical glaciers.

 Heïdi will not only be able to complete her groundbreaking expedition and conduct research but also further educate politicians to take vital decisions to stop global warming.

 Currently, 99.9 % of all glaciers are melting, contributing to a significant threat – sea level rise.
 Over 700 million people will be directly affected by this.
-Indirectly, massive streams of refugees will increase population density, diseases, and conflict dramatically.
+Indirectly, massive streams of refugees will increase population density, diseases and conflict dramatically.

 Heïdi is a Glaciologist and part of the female scientist group Climate Sentinels.